IAC Streaming App

 Annotated Wires

 With executive alignment on core features, I prepared and presented concepts to corporate stakeholders.
-The goal was to introduce and narrow down concepts into actionable blueprints before proceeding to a prototyping phases.
+The goal was to introduce and narrow down concepts and flows into actionable blueprints before proceeding to a prototyping phases.
 The meeting greenlit the project for further exploration.

 Refined Wires